-Standing seam sheet metal roofing has become popular for residential roofing.
+Standing seam metal roofs have become popular for residential roofing.
 It is a sleek, stylish roofing for vacation homes, contemporary homes, and more.

 Need help NOW?
 Get a Local Metal Roofing Pro Fast!

-Sheet metal roofing begins as “flat stock” (flat metal panels) that roofing manufacturers or fabricators form into roofing panels and components.
+Metal roofing sheets begins as “flat stock” (flat metal panels) that roofing manufacturers or fabricators form into roofing panels and components.
 With many types, manufacturers also apply a finish.

 Some metal roofing installers fabricate flat stock into roofing materials on-site; of course, this requires the proper forming equipment.
 Problems with this method are wide variations in the quality of the work, limited possibilities for finishes, and usually very limited warranties (one year or less).
 With site-formed roofing, you also don’t have the reliability of a large manufacturer behind the product.